 About a month after Rose’s return, she packed up her Subaru and drove south to the Cariboo region of B.C., where she rented a cabin and 80 acres for her horses.
 She says God told her to go and she felt she needed space from her loved ones in the Yukon.
 They wanted her to explain what had happened, but she was still figuring that out herself.
 She spent that winter writing a memoir.
 This May, she moved back to her farm in the Yukon, where she’s been breeding horses, caring for jersey cows, raising pigs and chickens and selling firewood.

 But Rose’s disappearance didn’t only affect her.
 “People go missing all the time for various reasons,” says Jason Hudson, president of Yukon Search and Rescue.
 “We don’t worry about that—we simply go and look for them, because that’s what we do.
-But for someone to observe a helicopter and then make no effort to make themselves known is a little hard to take, considering the thousands of hours [put in by volunteers] and the entire communities of Carmacks and Pelly and Yukon in general.”
+But for someone to observe a helicopter and then make no effort to make themselves known is a little hard to take, considering the thousands of hours [put] and the entire communities of Carmacks and Pelly and Yukon in general.”

 Some Yukoners felt they had a right to know what happened, given that the RCMP’s search efforts were taxpayer-funded.
 In an email, Yukon RCMP said that national policy defines a missing person as someone “whose whereabouts are unknown, whatever the circumstances of their disappearance.”
 Rose didn’t face any criminal charges for what happened.